 1. Give them enough light — It might sound like common sense, but plants do need light to survive.
 So if you shut your succulents in an enclosed bathroom, they will inevitably die.
 Ideally, established succulents should get about six hours of full sun first thing in the morning, followed by partial shade for the remainder of the day.

 If your succulent is more of a sapling though, too much sun can do some damage, so reduce the exposure as necessary.
 It’s also worth flagging that some succulents do require more light than others, especially those from the southern regions, such as cacti and yuccas.
 On the other hand, low light succulents also exist, such as snake plants and aloe vera.

 2. Keep them watered and fed — An obvious point again, but many succulents are killed by either over or under-watering.
 And with so many being such a small size, this can be very easy to do.
 Succulents will naturally need more water in the summer, and less during the winter months.
 For general guidance, watering in the summer once a week is good practice, while as little as once a month may suffice in the winter.

 You can always check how dry the soil feels using your finger — if the top inch feels dry, then it’s time to water.
 If you’re new to succulents, it’s also a good idea to use pots with drainage holes.
 This prevents you from over-watering, and you can re-use any excess in the tray on other succulents.
 You can also add a small amount of fertilizer during the spring or summer months to help with growth.
-We recommend Miracle-Gro Succulent Plant Food ($7.99, Amazon (opens in new tab)).
+We recommend Miracle-Gro Succulent Plant Food ($12.94, Amazon).

 3. Watch the temperature — While succulents are pretty hardy, few will survive temperatures which drop below freezing, so keep them tucked up indoors during the colder months.
 Likewise, if the temperature is too high, say above 90°F, this too will kill most succulents.